How Much Does a New Roof Cost?

 If your roof needs to be replaced, it may be tempting to do it yourself.
 Saving money is a common motivator, and there are now YouTube tutorials for almost everything, from replacing guttering to shingling a new roof.
 The cost of hiring a roofer can vary.

 On the other hand, roof repairs are near the top of the list of jobs that should always be left to the expert roofers, even though many DIY jobs can be easily done by homeowners.
-We'll go over the benefits of hiring a roofer in this section.
+In this section, we'll go over the benefits of hiring a roofer.

 Repairing a roof entails working at a considerable height, and while this may appear simple, it is often extremely dangerous, and it should only be attempted by others who have received the necessary training.

 Not only will you need to conduct a thorough risk assessment, but you will also require the appropriate equipment.
-Professional roofers will bring their own ladders, fall arrest equipment, as well as personal protective equipment, which is all required for the job to be done safely.
+Professional roofers will bring their own ladders, fall arrest equipment, and personal protective equipment — which are all required for the job to be done safely.

 Because of their training, they also know which portions of your roof are dangerous to stand on.
 You should never jeopardise your safety.